 Tranquil camping just half an hour south of Cooktown.
 With stunning rainforest surrounds and tropical birds and wildlife to keep you company, what more could one want?
 Except maybe an extra dose of peace and quiet, which is hard to find these days.
-The gravel road in finally opens up to lush greenery and picturesque views.
+The gravel road opens up to lush greenery and picturesque views.
 Unbelievable croc free swimming all year round.
 We have great amenities, a walk up to a stunning waterfall, dams to explore and more.
 This property has it all for doing some good old fashioned relaxing, refreshing and restoring.

 Homerule is a great choice for seasoned travelers, family camping, explorers and nature lovers alike.